-- □ What brings the client in for counseling
+What brings the client in for counseling

-- □ Your estimate of the problem

-- □ A functional analysis of the problem, including what elicits and what maintains the problem

-Background, client history information:

-- Disguised name

-- Accurate age and occupation of the client.

-- Client's education background

-- Summary of family history

-- Present marital status, or relationship with a partner

-- □ Family, to include summary or Genogram of immediate and extended family.

-- □ History of the problem

-- □ What the client has attempted in the past to resolve matters

-- □ Your estimate of the client's cognitive ability and adaptive behavior

-- □ Involvement of substances if any

-- Medical conditions that affect the problem or treatment

-DSM Diagnostic Assessment using the APA Multiaxial format.
+Your estimate of the problem A functional analysis of the problem, including what elicits and what maintains the problem Background client history information: Disguised name Accurate age and occupation of the client.
+Client's education background Summary of family history Present marital status, or relationship with a partner Family, to include summary or Genogram of immediate and extended family.
+History of the problem What the client has attempted in the past to resolve matters Your estimate of the client's cognitive ability and adaptive behavior Involvement of substances, if any Medical conditions that affect the problem or treatment DSM Diagno stic Assessment using the APA Multiaxial format.
 Axis I through V, as illustrated in DSM IV-TR.
+Treatment P lan Define the key dysfunctional condition(s) presented by the client and as defined by your DSM assessmen us Stipulate for each condition(s) the counseling technique and/or behavior intervention strategy to be ed to address it. us Specify the family or environmental conditions influencing client issues and how you will address them ing appropriate systemic intervention(s).